 After sitting pretty in the reservoir for who knows how long, all that agua needs another round of filtration before it’s safe to drink again.
 Then a disinfectant like chlorine kills microbes.
 The result whooshes out through your tap, into a glass, and down your gullet—and so the cycle begins anew.

-This article was originally published in the March/April 2017 issue of Popular Science, under the title “The Water (Re)Cycle.”
+This story has been updated.
+It was originally published in the March/April 2017 issue of Popular Science, under the title “The Water (Re)Cycle.”